 - The GridION system is designed to be scalable.
 An individual unit, a node, is designed to work alone as a benchtop instrument or in conjunction with other nodes to provide a faster result/more power.

 - Throughput of all systems is influenced by multiple factors including how fast the DNA is processed through each nanopore and the number of simultaneous nanopore experiments per instrument/sample.
 The systems do not have a fixed run time; users may choose to run for minutes or days according to the experimental need.

 There is no fixed run time; the system may be run for a short or long period of time according to the experimental need.

-- Because full length read data is streamed in real time, it may be analysed in real time.
-Primary analyses are performed locally on each node and the secondary analyses may be run in parallel on the user's network.
-GridION nodes can therefore be run until sufficient data has been collected to answer the experimental question.
-More.
+- Because full length read data is streamed in real time, it may be analysed in real-time.
+MinIONs, PromethIONs and GridION nodes can therefore be "Run until..." sufficient data has been collected to answer the experimental question.

 What read lengths does the system give?

-Will I need to purchase any additional kit to run a GridION system?
+Will I need to purchase any additional kit to run the systems?

-Orders are not yet being taken for the system, however you may register your interest using our contact form and we will keep you updated.
+Orders are not yet being taken for the systems, however you may register your interest using our contact form and we will keep you updated.

-Oxford Nanopore has developed methods of analysing proteins using its proprietary nanopore based system.
+Oxford Nanopore has developed methods of analysing proteins using its proprietary nanopore-based systems.
 The product is not yet commercially available, as the Company continues to develop these methods and the commercial product.
 More information will be disclosed in due course.